solkim-83/tp/docs/UserGuide.md

 **Q**: What are the save files that Athena uses?<br>
 **A**: Athena uses three separate save files.
 They are `addressbook.json`, `calendar.json` and `tagtree.json`.

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app on the other computer and overwrite the empty data files it creates with the three save files from the previous computer.
+**A**: Download the app on the other computer and overwrite the empty data files it creates with the three save files from the previous computer.

 --------------------------------------------------------------------------------------------------------------------